hamzamo2men2022932/casadi-on-gpu/README.md

 ---

-## **Why This Is Useful**
+## **Why Use This**

-* CasADi produces efficient C code but normally runs on CPU only.
+* CasADi C code is fast but limited to the CPU.
-* Many robotics tasks need evaluating FK or Jacobians hundreds or thousands of times.
-* GPUs let you do that in parallel.
+* Robotics and control algorithms often require huge batches of FK or dynamics evaluations.
+* CUDA makes these workloads massively parallel.
+* The method here lets you drop CasADi functions straight onto the GPU with minimal changes.